 Asian shares set for worst month since Feb on China gloom

-SYDNEY : Asian shares were set for the worst month since February, with sentiment hurt by still-gloomy China factory activity, while investors were also cautious ahead of a barrage of U.S. data that could add to bets that interest rates have peaked.
+SYDNEY : Asian shares were set for their worst month since February, with sentiment hurt by still-gloomy China factory readings on Thursday, as investors awaited a barrage of U.S. data that could add to bets that interest rates have peaked.

+Europe is likely to open in a subdued manner, with EUROSTOXX 50 futures up a slight 0.1per cent.
+Both S&P 500 futures and Nasdaq futures were little changed.

-MSCI's broadest index of Asia-Pacific shares outside Japan added 0.1per cent but was still headed for a monthly loss of 5.9per cent, the largest since February.
-Japan's Nikkei gained 0.5per cent, bringing its monthly loss to 2per cent.
+In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan slipped 0.3per cent and was headed for a monthly loss of 6.3per cent, the largest since February.
+Japan's Nikkei, however, gained 1per cent.

-Data on Thursday showed China's manufacturing activity contracted for a fifth straight month in August, and the expansion in services sector lost a little momentum.
+Data on Thursday showed China's manufacturing activity contracted for a fifth straight month in August, but the pace of declines moderated, while the expansion in services sector lost a little momentum.

-Chinese blue-chips were flat but a 2.5per cent rebound in property stocks boosted Hong Kong's Hang Seng Index, which rose 0.7per cent.

-Two of China's biggest cities on Wednesday eased mortgage curbs, allowing home buyers to enjoy preferential loans for first-home purchases regardless of their previous credit record.
+"The latest official PMI data were not uniformly bad," said Robert Carnell, head of research, Asia-Pacific, at ING.

+"Both series (manufacturing and services) seem to be converging on a point close to 50 consistent with an economy that is neither expanding nor contracting.
+Things could be worse.
+But markets are not likely to take too much comfort from this set of data."

+Chinese blue-chips fell 0.6per cent while Hong Kong's Hang Seng Index gave up earlier gains to be off 0.5per cent, weighed by a 1.8per cent drop in property developers.

+Shares in Baidu and SenseTime gained 3.1per cent and 2.6per cent, respectively, as they launched artificial intelligence (AI) chatbots to the public after obtaining government approval.

-However, concerns remain, with China's largest private property developer Country Garden warning of default risks if its financial performance continues to deteriorate, after posting a record first half loss.
+China's largest private property developer Country Garden warned of default risks if its financial performance continues to deteriorate, fuelling concerns that piecemeal support measures from Chinese authorities are not enough to engineer a turnaround in a critical sector.

-Barring the China gloom, investor confidence jumped in August, with a global confidence index (ICI) from State Street Global Markets surging 11.4 points to 107.7, led by North America which recorded the strongest reading in a year on easing recession fears.
+Despite the China gloom, the investor mood perked up in August, with a global confidence index (ICI) from State Street Global Markets surging 11.4 points to 107.7, led by North America which recorded the strongest reading in a year on easing recession fears.

-"Investor confidence saw its biggest jump in 18 months, with the Global ICI now solidly in risk-seeking territory, as risk appetite improved in every region this month," said Marvin Loh, senior global macro strategist at State Street Global Markets.

 Overnight, Wall Street rose after a slew of U.S. economic indicators generally surprised to the downside, adding to bets that the Federal Reserve is done tightening and rate cuts next year could amount to more than 100 basis points.